-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 The Fresno County Special Education Department recognizes the responsibility of the school to involve parents or guardians in all aspects of their child's education.
 Procedural safeguards are provided to parents at least annually and as specified by law.
 A parent handbook is provided to parents annually in English and Spanish and includes all required components.
 Parent participation is sought in the development of each student's individualized education program at least annually and at the time of transition.
 In collaboration with the School Site Council, the parent engagement policy and compact are reviewed, updated, and approved annually.
 The parent compact is provided in both English and Spanish.
 A school climate survey is conducted each year to seek parent and guardian feedback on the school's performance in several categories including teaching and learning, school safety, interpersonal relationships, institutional environment, parent involvement, and transportation.
-The results of the survey are used to develop goals, plan professional development, and schedule parent engagement activities.
+The results of the survey are used to develop goals, plan professional development, and create parent engagement activities.

-Fresno County Special Education actively invites and encourages parents to participate in a variety of parent engagement activities including the annual Title I meeting, School Site Council (SSC), Community Advisory Committee (CAC), back-to-school events, field trips, open houses, parent information nights, and community support groups.
-During the 2023-2024 school year, three parent information nights were scheduled on parent-identified topics of interest: student behaviors, the transition process/Individual Transition Plan, and increasing student independence.
-Additionally, parents were invited to the Family Transition Network virtual webinar series on four transition-specific topics: SSI and benefits, self-determination, parent involvement in the transition process, and alternatives to conservatorship.
-Three informative meetings were also held regarding our partnership with the Department of Rehabilitation, paid work experiences, and the orientation process for students receiving paid work.
-Meetings were held in a hybrid format allowing parents to attend virtually or in-person.
+Fresno County Special Education actively invites and encourages parents to participate in a variety of parent engagement activities including the annual Title I meeting, School Site Council (SSC), Community Advisory Committee (CAC), back-to-school events, school outings, trips, open houses, parent information nights, and community support groups.
+During the 2024-2025 school year, ten parent information meetings are currently scheduled to provide support on parent-identified topics of interest including student behavior, the transition process, sleep routines, technology, and increasing student independence.
+Additionally, parents are invited to the Family Transition Network virtual webinar series on five transition-specific topics including family empowerment centers, navigating through secondary transition, staying involved in your youths transition to adulthood, post-secondary access, and the importance of siblings.
+Meetings are offered in a variety of formats, often allowing parents to attend virtually or in-person.
 To improve parent-child communication, American Sign Language (ASL) classes are provided biweekly for parents of students in our Deaf and hard-of-hearing program.
-Childcare and interpreting were made available to reduce barriers to participation in parent engagement activities.
+Childcare and interpreting services are made available to reduce barriers to participation in parent engagement activities.